Homas/ioc2rpz/docs/configuration.md

 For feeds that require custom headers, API tokens, or more complex authentication, use a `shell:` source with `curl` instead (see below).

+**TLS certificate verification:** HTTPS source downloads verify the remote server's TLS certificate against the system CA trust store (`verify_peer`), including hostname verification.
+Sources served with an invalid, expired, or self-signed certificate — or whose certificate does not match the hostname — will fail to download (the connection is rejected at the TLS layer and the download is retried, then logged as a download error).
+For development/testing against a host with a self-signed certificate, use a plain `http://` URL or a `shell:` source with `curl --insecure` instead.

 ### Local File

 Reads indicators from a file on the local filesystem.
 Prefix the path with `file:`.